-Since 2009 the Georgiou laboratory has been focused on the discovery and development of protein therapeutics and on the analysis of adaptive immune responses.
+Focused on the discovery and development of protein therapeutics and on the analysis of adaptive immune responses since 2009.

 Current Projects include: